 Orchids Poisonous to Cats – The presence of fresh flowers in a house not only adds character and beauty to your home but also gives that extra scent of freshness.

-For lovers of orchids, there remains fear whether they can have those beautiful flowers in their homes with cats running around.
+For orchid lovers, there remains fear whether they can have those beautiful flowers in their homes with cats running around.

-So there’s the constant struggle to prevent their cats from choking on them.
+There’s the constant struggle to prevent their cats from eating or choking or becoming poisoned.
+Are orchids poisonous to cats?

 Nevertheless, this is hearsay and would be further explained as we go on.